 - Warranty: Is there an expectation that the site will be fixed if something breaks?
 What is the timeframe for this ‘warranty period’?

-This article is highlights some of the issues you may face when building a website plan and determining website cost.
-It is also important to think about a website as part of an ecosystem of technology and services that make up an online presence.
-Factors include but are not limited to your social media presence, web services for marketing automation and CRM.
+This article highlights some of the issues you may want to consider when budgeting for a website.
+It is also important to think about the website as part of a broader brand presence ecosystem of technology and services that make up an online presence.
+Factors include but are not limited to your social media presence, web services for marketing automation, and CRM.
 Quite often, these related areas need to be a part of the plan.